-Each of the Challenges and the Individual Project must be entered separately.
+The Individual Project plus any two of the Challenges must be entered separately.
 The Welsh Baccalaureate cash-in and the Skills Challenge Certificate cash-in must be entered simultaneously in order for the entry to be accepted - neither cash-in can be entered as a standalone qualification, in the first instance, (please see section 3.6 for more information).